kcamozzi/jekyll-now/resume.md

 ## Resume

-this should contain my resume
+this should contain my resume?